TheEvergreenStateCollege/dgp-25au/notes/Week-04-a.md

 If this is your second time, do [Step 6](https://github.com/TheEvergreenStateCollege/dgp-25au/blob/main/activities/Introductions.md#step-6) to update your first introduction Markdown file.

+### AWS Outage and Ref Player

+A DNS failure that led to downstream failures that depend on it.

+In distributed gameplaying, our `refplayer` has a lot of code.

+Let's read through it and determine what one line we could change so that it does not beat our own player.

 ### Preview Battlecode Pair Programming

 We'll go over the painting behavior in `teacher03b` and observe how the percentage